Frank Tempel: Political career

 When he began his officer studies, Tempel became a candidate for the SED.
 In 1990, he applied for a state parliamentary mandate as a candidate of the FDJ, whose state executive committee he was temporarily a member of, on the list of the Left List/PDS.
 However, he failed to enter parliament.
 In 1992, Tempel resigned from the PDS.
 In 2001, he again became a member of the PDS and - due to his place of residence - was active in the Altenburger Land district association.
 In 2004, Tempel moved into the Altenburger Land district council.
 Since 2007, he has also led the Altenburger Land district association of the Die Linke party as chairman.
 Furthermore, he is one of the initiators and a board member of LEAP (Law Enforcement Against Prohibition) Deutschland e.
 V., which advocates the legalization of drugs.

 In May 2016, he was elected to the executive board of Die Linke party.

 In 2005, he ran for a seat in the Bundestag for the first time as a candidate in the Greiz - Altenburger Land constituency.
 With 25.9% of the first vote and 6th place on the state list, he failed to make it into parliament.
-Since September 29, 2009, he was a successor to Bodo Ramelow as a member of the 16th German Bundestag, which, however, no longer held a session.
+From 29 September 2009 he was a successor to Bodo Ramelow as a member of the 16th German Bundestag, which, however, no longer held a session.
 For the 2009 Bundestag election, Tempel received 29.3% of the first-past-the-post votes, which were not enough to win a direct mandate.
 Through the list position 4 he moved into the 17th German Bundestag.
 In the 2013 Bundestag election, he ran again at No. 4 on his party's state list and remained a member of the Bundestag.
 In the 18th Bundestag, Tempel was a full member of the Interior Committee and its deputy chairman.
-On November 3, 2015, he was elected deputy chairman of his party's parliamentary group in the Bundestag.
+On 3 November 2015 he was elected deputy chairman of his party's parliamentary group in the Bundestag.

 In the 2017 Bundestag election, he failed to win a direct mandate with 18.7% of the vote in the newly tailored Bundestag constituency of Gera - Greiz - Altenburger Land, and also fell short of entering the 19th German Bundestag via 4th place on his party's state list.

 For the 2021 federal election, Tempel stood for his party in the constituency Saalfeld-Rudolstadt - Saale-Holzland-Kreis - Saale-Orla-Kreis, but was not elected to parliament, but is the first successor of his party in Thuringia.